Truck Driver Substance Abuse

 Houston Truck Accident Lawyer Representation

 After a serious truck accident, you may be unsure where to turn.
-The Houston truck accident attorneys at Stern Law Group recommend that you contact our firm as soon as possible after an accident.
+The legal team at Stern Law Group recommends that you contact our firm as soon as possible after an accident.
 You may be entitled to legal representation.
 If you are, it is crucial to collect evidence as close to the time of the accident as possible.
 To find out if our firm is right for your case, you can call and schedule a free case evaluation.
 Our firm can analyze the details of your case and explain your legal options to you.
 If the truck driver who caused your accident was using drugs or alcohol at the time of the crash, our investigators will use all the necessary evidence to hold them liable.
 As a victim, we want to recover maximum financial compensation on your behalf.
 To learn more, please contact a Houston truck accident lawyer from our firm today.